 “It’s a very predictable energy source and typically offsets the intermittency of solar and wind – balancing the grid with a low levelised cost of energy.
 One of our assets, CorPower, is challenging how the industry thinks about wave energy by using principles of the human heart.
 Through its wave energy converter, the company is able to deliver five times higher wave energy absorption than other technologies.
 And that’s why the power of wave energy should not be overlooked.”

-Advantages of tidal energy: longevity of equipment
+Advantages: longevity of equipment

 Tidal power plants can last much longer than wind or solar farms, at around four times the longevity.
 Tidal barrages are long concrete structures usually built across river estuaries.
 The barrages have tunnels along them containing turbines, which are turned when water on one side flows through the barrage to the other side.
 These dam-like structures are said to have a lifespan of around 100 years.
 The La Rance in France, for example, has been operational since 1966 and continues to generate significant amounts of electricity each year.